biologist79/ESPuino/README.md

 ESPuino can be used as Bluetooth sink (A2DP sink).
 In this mode you can stream audio (e.g. from a mobile device) via Bluetooth to your ESPuino.
 This mode can be enabled/disabled via a RFID modification card or by assigning action `CMD_TOGGLE_BLUETOOTH_MODE` to a button (or multi-button).
 Applying this will restart ESPuino immediately.
-Activated Bluetooth is indicated by four slow rotating _blue_ LEDs.
+Activated Bluetooth is indicated by four slow rotating _blue-violet_ LEDs.
+After the Bluetooth device is paired the LEDs turn to blue.

 ### ESPuino as A2DP source (stream from ESPuino)